Augmentation varieties and disk potentials III: Relation to the disk potential

-\begin{remark} We could circumvent the need to prove the irreducibility of $W_{\Lambda^{abc}_{n-1}}$ if we used the equality of the augmentation schemes as discussed in Remark \ref{rm:augscheme} instead of the equality of augmentation varieties. \end{remark}
+\begin{remark} We could circumvent the need to prove the irreducibility of $W_{\Lambda^{abc}_{n-1}}$ if we used the equality of the augmentation schemes as discussed in Theorem \ref{augidealthm} instead of the equality of augmentation varieties. \end{remark}

-\subsection{Geometric augmentation varieties}
+\section{Geometric augmentation varieties}

 The augmentation variety has distinguished subvarieties corresponding to fillings.
 For a Lagrangian filling $L$ of $\Lambda$, there is an inclusion $H_2(Y,\Pi) \to H_2(\ol{X},\ol{L})$ which induces a map from $\hat{G}(\Lambda)$ to $\hat{G}(L)$.
 So we can change coefficients from $CE(\Lambda, \hat{G}(\Lambda))$ to $CE(\Lambda,\hat{G}(L))$.
 In the following, we write $CE(\Lambda, \hat{G}(\Lambda))$ as $CE(\Lambda)$ to simplify notation.